 If you’re lucky enough to live in a city or town that has its own craft brewery you probably realize how much a taproom or brewpub contributes to the local economy and community.
-With March having been National B Corp Month and April being Earth Month, it’s the perfect time to raise a toast to the 28 breweries (and counting) worldwide that have gone the extra mile by committing to a mission that prioritizes their workers, community, and the environment as much as their bottom line.
+So with March being National B Corp Month, it’s the perfect time to raise a toast to the world’s 32 breweries (and 4 other beer businesses) that have gone the extra mile by prioritizing workers, community, and the environment as much as their bottom line.

-If you’re not familiar with the B Corporation or B Corp model, it’s a business that “meets the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose,” and in doing so it “builds a more inclusive and sustainable local economy.”
+If you’re not familiar with the B Corporation or B Corp model, it’s a business that “meets the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose,” and in doing so “builds a more inclusive and sustainable local economy.”
 As the organization’s website says, “you cast your vote every day with the choices you make—what you buy, where you work and who you do business with.
 You have the power to make your voice heard.”
-Here’s a brief description of some exemplary breweries worth supporting and speaking up for:

 This water-conserving Australian brewery with multiple locations has reduced its usage of what it calls “the magic ingredient in beer” to just 3.65 HL per hectolitre of beer packaged, and scores in the top 10% of all B Corps in the environmental impact area.
 They’ve also run, participated in, and supported more than 100 clean-up initiatives in their local communities.

 Located some 1,300 meters high and surrounded by one of the most beautiful mountain ranges in Switzerland, its founders believe good beer can also be good for the world, and focus distribution of their “mountain thirst quenchers” exclusively on their local market and communities in the Alps.
-Its name, and those of its beers, are inspired by the summits that surround them.
+Its name, and those of its beers, are inspired by the seven summits that surround the brewery.

-A Portland brewery famous for its Belgian-style ales, they’ve been recognized as one of Maine’s best places to work for seven years running.
-Beyond the beer, they strive for sustainability through a robust recycling program and by brewing one their flagships, Sixteen Counties, exclusively with Maine grown malt.
-In 2019 they supported their community with some $375,000 in charitable contributions.
+A Portland, Maine brewery first made famous for its Belgian-style ales, it’s been recognized as one of the state’s best places to work for eight years running.
+Beyond the beer, the company strives for sustainability through a robust recycling program and by brewing one of its flagship beers, Fine Acre Organic Golden Ale, exclusively with Maine grown malt.
+In 2020 Allagash supported its community by donating 10,000 cans of beer for local first responders, purchasing 728,600 pounds of Maine-grown grain, and giving out $310,000 in charitable contributions.

 This iconic brewery in Vermont was designed to be as low impact as possible and has twice won a Governor’s Award For Environmental Excellence, in large part due to having its own wastewater treatment facility.
-It also prides itself on producing world class beer at an affordable price point below that of most of its competitors.
+It also prides itself on producing world class beer, especially its now iconic hazy New England IPA, at an affordable price point below most competitors.
+According to a statement on its website, accompanied by a published action plan, “the Alchemist aspires for everyone to live and thrive in an anti-racist society.”
+In February 2021, the brewery’s owners were recognized for reflecting the spirit of the Americans With Disabilities Act and given a Spirit of ADA award.

 A national pioneer in eco-friendly and sustainable efforts, this USDA certified organic brewpub in Washington State is committed to organic ingredients, locally sourced goods, and low-impact practices.
-In 2019, these “people using business as a force for good” donated 15% of their profits to local community organizations.
+Its most recent sustainability report showed a decrease in both energy use and waste production, and highlighted the brewery’s mitigation of water use through its purchase of water restoration certificates.
+Typically, these “people using business as a force for good” donate 15% of their profits to local community organizations.

-Priding themselves as environmental stewards and leaders in sustainable craft brewing, Canada’s first-ever B-Corp certified business employs a purchasing policy that favors local suppliers with good environmental tack records, and brews 100% of its certified organic beer with renewable energy through a partnership with Canada’s leading green energy provider, Bullfrog Power.
+Priding themselves as environmental stewards and leaders in sustainable craft brewing, Canada’s first-ever B Corp certified business employs a purchasing policy that favors local suppliers with good environmental tack records, and brews 100% of its certified organic beer with renewable energy through a partnership with Canada’s leading green energy provider, Bullfrog Power.
+Its flagship, Local Organic Lagered Ale, is made with 100% local hops and malts and is Canada’s only certified organic carbon neutral beer.

 In 2016 this Glascow, Scottland brewery set out with what they describe as a “simple mission to provide clean water for a million people through the power of craft beer.”
-By donating 100% of all profits to clean water charities it has so far funded 134 projects and impacted more than 65,000 lives, most recently through its efforts in Malawi, Africa.
+By donating 100% of all profits to clean water charities it has so far funded more than 140 projects and impacted more than 65,000 lives through its efforts in Malawi, Africa.
+In the tumultuous year that was 2020, Brewgooder also impacted thousands of local lives with initiatives to help NHS workers, those working in craft beer hospitality, and out-of-work theatre employees in the performing arts.
+Its goal is to empower more than 1 million people by 2025.

 Located in Grand Rapids, Michigan, the world’s first LEED certified microbrewery “promotes living the good life by brewing farmhouse inspired beer, serving a from-scratch menu, and building a sustainable community one beer at a time.”
 They’ve even conducted a carbon footprint study of their flagship farmhouse ale to demonstrate transparency in their sustainability journey.
-The recently opened second location, Broad Leaf Local Beer, operates in Kentwood and shares the same values.
+A second location, Broad Leaf Local Beer, operates in Kentwood and shares the same values.
+This year marks Brewery Vivant’s 10th anniversary, with the release of a special beer raising funds to help the Grand Rapids school system.

-North Carolina’s first B-Corp restaurant was named the state’s small business of the year in 2018.
+North Carolina’s first B-Corp certified restaurant and only brewpub was named the state’s small business of the year in 2018.
 A farm-to-fork brewpub, it sources all of its pasture-raised beef and as much produce as possible locally, makes everything in house, sends spent cooking oils to be recycled into bio-diesel, and composts so much that less than 1 percent of its food waste goes to landfill.
+The kitchen even makes dog biscuits out of spent grains, with proceeds of every box sold donated to local animal shelters.

 Located in Valle del Elqui, Chile, this cerveceria (brewery) has a mission to make the Elqui Valley a global example of sustainable development.
 Among its stated goals are a non-discrimination policy to help eliminate the gender gap, helping to mitigate alcoholism, reducing its carbon footprint with a solar thermal water heater, and reducing/recycling its glass and paper materials.